mrazomej/phd/src/chapter_04/section_10_oid.md

 stronger repression than the native operator sequences considered so far.
-While the theory should be similarly applicable, measuring the lower fold-changes associated with this YFP construct was expected to be near the sensitivity limit for our flow cytometer, due to the especially strong binding energy of Oid ($\Delta \varepsilon_{RA}=-17.0 ~k_BT$) [@Garcia2011b].
+While the theory should be similarly applicable, measuring the lower fold-changes associated with this YFP construct was expected to be near the sensitivity limit for our flow cytometer due to the especially strong binding energy of Oid ($\Delta \varepsilon_{RA}=-17.0 ~k_BT$) [@Garcia2011b].
 Accordingly, fluorescence data for Oid were obtained using microscopy, which is more sensitive than flow cytometry.
 [Sec 4.6](#sec:ch4_sec06) gives a detailed